Covid 19 coronavirus: Sombre prediction from Australian Medical Association on vaccine

 Meanwhile, Victoria's Department of Health and Human Services added a number of popular locations to its hot spot list on Tuesday afternoon, which includes train lines, parks and grocery stores.

-"If you have visited any of the locations listed in the list below during the date indicated, for the next 14 days you should watch for coronavirus (COVID-19) symptoms," the DHHS said.
+"If you have visited any of the locations listed in the list below during the date indicated, for the next 14 days you should watch for coronavirus [Covid-19] symptoms," the DHHS said.

 "If symptoms occur, immediately get tested and stay at home while you wait for your results."